Skip to content

 Leaders continually review curriculum provision for each subject to ensure knowledge is sequenced and progressive within subjects, but also across subjects, where meaningful and relevant.

-Our curriculum extends beyond academic achievements and we highly value educating the whole child in preparation for life in the modern world.
+Our curriculum extends beyond academic achievements and we educate the whole child.

 Impact